asiaon123/lighting-deal-demo/README.md

 # lighting-deal-demo
-This project demostrates a lighting deal case in a distributed environment based on spring cloud and spring boot.
+This project demonstrates a lighting deal case in a distributed environment based on spring cloud and spring boot.